OpenNMT/OpenNMT-tf/README.md

 ### Library

 OpenNMT-tf also exposes well-defined and stable APIs.
-Here is an example using the library to run beam search with self-attentional decoder:
+Here is an example using the library to run beam search with a self-attentional decoder:

 ```python
 decoder = opennmt.decoders.SelfAttentionDecoder(num_layers=6)